ItzMeKen/Windows-Password-Recovery-For-Personal-and-Educational-Use/README.md

 # Windows password recovery for personal and educational use
-Here the tutorial how to bypass login password windows 10 (This for educational purpose only, do not use this method to illegal activity)
+Here the tutorial how to recovery password windows 10 (This for educational purpose only, do not use this method to illegal activity)

+>Disclaimer⚠️
+>
+>This guide is created for **educational purposes only** and to help users recover access to their own systems.
+Do **not** use any of the methods described here on devices you do **not** own or have **explicit permission** to access.
+I am **not responsible** for any misuse or damage resulting from the use of this information.

 ### LIST REQUIREMENT ITEMS
 1. Other Computer (to create bootable device)